luminaire-dev/velocity-limits/README.md

 # Velocity Limits Validator 💸

-Be kind, this is my first time using Go! 🙇🏻‍♀️
+Be kind, this is my first time using Go 🙇🏻‍♀️

 ## About The Project 📙